ashesh11/blue-green-demo/README.md

 Steps to run this app:
-- create an image named "demo" using Dockerfile
+- Create an image named "demo" using Dockerfile

-- run any blue or green stack. (e.g running blue) _docker-compose -f docker-compose-blue.yml up --build -d_
+- Run any blue or green stack. (e.g running blue) _docker-compose -f docker-compose-blue.yml up --build -d_

--  blue server handles all request
+-  Blue server handles all request

-- run another stack:
+- Run another stack:
    _docker-compose -f docker-compose-green.yml up --build -d_

-- to transfer 10% traffic to green: python dynamic_config.py green 10
+- To transfer 10% traffic to green: python dynamic_config.py green 10

-- to transfer more traffic increase the percentage
+- To transfer more traffic increase the percentage

+- Messages are queued on individual server's message broker.
+To view message queues of blue goto localhost:15672 and for green localhost:15673.
+Use guest as both username and password.